lugerlakes/agricultural_demand_forecast/README.md

 2. 02-model_risk_gpd.ipynb:
     - The most critical notebook.
 Loads the validation data.

-    - Investigates multiple risk models (GPD, Heuristics) to create a "Hybrid Model."
+    - Investigates the "Hybrid Model" hypothesis (using GPD and robust heuristics).
     - Runs the Economic Backtest (the 3-way comparison) which proves the Hybrid Model is financially unviable and the GBR Base Model is the winner.
     - Generates the key "Evidence" charts.

 3. 03-model_inference.ipynb:
     - Loads the hyperparameters of the winning GBR model.
     - Re-trains the GBR model on the full historical dataset (2012-2023).
     - Generates the final 2024 forecast (predicciones_demanda_2024.csv).

 4. 04-generar_reporte_final.ipynb: